Frequently asked questions

 - Improvement of tail-end grid voltages and reduction in system congestion with higher self-consumption of solar electricity.

 6. What is Net metering?

-The grid connected rooftop system can work on net metering basis wherein the beneficiary pays to the utility on net meter reading basis only.
-Alternatively two meters can also be installed to major the export and import of power separately.
+The grid connected rooftop system can work on net metering basis, wherein the beneficiary pays to the utility on net meter reading basis only.
+Alternatively two meters can also be installed to measure the export and import of power separately.
 The mechanism based on gross metering at mutually agreed tariff can also be adopted.